 Governor's Office of Agricultural Policy

-Frankfort, KY.
-(December 18, 2006)-The Kentucky Agricultural Development Board approved the Kentucky Poultry Federation for $102,000 in state funds to help with the establishment of an indemnification program large enough to provide assistance to non-commercial poultry farmers.
-This proposal was one of the twenty-nine projects, totaling $4,148,273 approved at the December Kentucky Agricultural Development Board Meeting.
+Frankfort, Ky.-The Kentucky Agricultural Development Board approved the Kentucky Poultry Federation for $825,716 in state funds.
+This proposal was one of the seventy-six projects, totaling $4,931,814 approved at the June Kentucky Agricultural Development Board Meeting.